ValveSoftware/steam-runtime/README.md

 This is implemented as a series of Steam Play compatibility tools, and is referred to as the Steam [container runtime][], or as the *Steam Linux Runtime*.

+Newer native Linux games such as Counter-Strike 2 and Dota 2 run in an environment referred to as `Steam Linux Runtime 3.0 (sniper)`, which is a [Steam Runtime 3 'sniper'][sniper] container.
+This is the recommended environment for developers of new native Linux games.
+To target this environment,
+developers should compile their games in the [sniper SDK][], then set up a Launch Option that supports Linux, and use the Installation → Linux Runtime menu item in the Steamworks partner web interface to select the sniper runtime.

+Older native Linux games normally run in an environment referred to as `Steam Linux Runtime 1.0 (scout)`, which is a
+[Steam Runtime 2 'soldier'][soldier] container combined with the Steam Runtime 1 'scout' [`LD_LIBRARY_PATH` runtime][LD_LIBRARY_PATH runtime].
+They can also be switched to run in an environment referred to as `Legacy runtime 1.0`, which is the Steam Runtime 1 'scout' `LD_LIBRARY_PATH` runtime used on its own.
+To target either of these environments, developers should compile their games in the [scout SDK][].
+For backwards compatibility,
+this is still the default when a developer publishes a native Linux game, but we now recommend that developers should target sniper instead.

 The Steam Runtime is also used by the [Proton][] Steam Play compatibility tools, which run Windows games on Linux systems.